oswaldogressani/mixcurelps/README.md

 survival curve of the uncured respectively at selected quantiles.
-Dividing the total elapsed time by the number of replications allows to assess the average time required by the `lpsmc()` routine to fit the model (here 0.444 seconds).
-To show the simulation results associated with the regression coefficients only in a clean table:
+Dividing the total elapsed time by the number of replications allows to assess the average time required by the `lpsmc()` routine to fit the model (here 0.417 seconds).
+To show the simulation results associated with the regression coefficients in a clean table:

 ``` r
 knitr::kable(sims$simulres, digits = 3)